 - Ensuring that the use of the natural resources and biodiversity will financially and economically benefit the countries that possess them and the fair and equitable sharing of the benefits arising from their use, with consideration for both present and future generations.

-- Promoting value addition, pertinent R&D, and technological innovations for sustainably harnessing the natural resource base and biodiversity by developing joint ventures and private- public- partnerships to facilitate the establishment of industries in Africa
+- Promoting value addition, pertinent Research and Development, and technological innovations for sustainably harnessing the natural resource base and biodiversity by developing joint ventures and private- public- partnerships to facilitate the establishment of industries in Africa.

 - Considering that official development assistance (ODA) to Africa is declining, the region should consider domestic mobilization of funds, through a fairer, transparent and sustainable administration of its natural capital to leverage external support and finance its sustainable development programmes.